Hayes F.C.

 Hayes Football Club was an English association football club based in Hayes, Middlesex.
+In 2007 the club merged with Yeading to form Hayes & Yeading United.

 History

 Hayes were formed in 1909 by Eileen Shackle, who wished to create a club to encourage boys to participate in sport as well as encourage their religious convictions.
 Their original name, Botwell Mission, derived from the fact that they changed at the small mission church and stored their kit there.